gbmhunter/blog/content/posts/updates/2012/02-19-electric-skateboard-half-bridge-mach-4-almost-working.md

 {{< figure src="/images/electronics-electricskateboard-secondprototype/half-bridge-schematic-for-eda-forums.jpg"   width="320px" >}}

 Testing it with a motor.
-I was able to stand on it for short times! (last time the MOSFET's blew).
+I was able to stand on it for short times! (last time the MOSFETs blew).

 {{< figure src="/images/electronics-electricskateboard-secondprototype/2012-02-18-17-08-37.jpg"   width="320px" >}}